 |10:45||11:30||Runup and Overtopping|

 |11:30||12:30||Submerged Breakwaters and Reefs|

 Three tours will be conducted to visit local examples of coastal, port and estuarine engineering issues on Thursday 12 September 2019 between 12.30 – 17.00.
 The Conference field trips provide attendees with the opportunity to visit interesting port, harbour, coastal and estuarine sites and projects surrounding Hobart.

 Field Trip 1: Hobart Port Waterfront, CSIRO Laboratories and Inspect Vessel Aurora Australis

 Hobart Town grew from being a defensive outpost and penal settlement to become a world centre of whaling and shipbuilding.
-It has grown significantly and has been a city for a long period of time.
+It has grown significantly and is the second oldest city in Australia after Sydney.
 Whilst export shipping of raw materials and produce has waned Hobart now has a key focus for exporting manufactured products, tourist shipping and polar stevedoring.

 This walking tour will visit key features of the Hobart Waterfront, including the working port sited at Macquarie Point, Constitution Dock and Princes Wharf.

 TasPorts will provide participants of this tour with an in-depth look at the operations at Macquarie Point, which welcomes tourists aboard the some of the world’s largest cruise ships.
 The IMAS Laboratories at the opposite end of the waterfront on Princes Wharf will be open for inspection; it is expected that several interesting scientific experiments and equipment used for sampling in harsh marine conditions will be available to view including the ice mechanics laboratory.
 Next door, the CSIRO will treat delegates to a tour of their laboratories and the extensive National Fish Collection.